 Last, but by no means least, is to ensure all accounts are protected with strong passwords.

-80% of data breaches involve abuse and misuse of privileged credentials, making employee passwords one of the biggest ongoing threats to corporate security – whether the employees using them are remote working or not.
+According to a 2021 IBM report, stolen credentials are the most common cause of data breaches, making employee passwords one of the biggest ongoing threats to corporate security – whether the employees using them are remote working or not.